 Animals, including humans – students will learn about digestion, the digestive system, teeth, animal diets and food chains.

 Sound – where pupils’ will understand how sound is made and travels as well as exploring patterns in pitch and the volume of sound

-Our topic learning will be stimulated by a trip to Tatton Park to re-enact Anglo-Saxon and Viking village life.
+Our topic learning will be supported by a trip to Tatton Park (details to follow later this half term) to re-enact Anglo-Saxon and Viking village life.
 This will help us to develop the children’s understanding of British History; the Anglo Saxon and Viking lifestyles and also understanding why they left their homeland and what influenced where they settled.
-We will be learning about Viking raids, long boats, trading, and their home lives and beliefs, whilst also comparing Anglo Saxon and Viking Britain to Modern Britain.
-In art we will be creating Anglo-Saxon brooches and runes, as well as Mythological creature made from clay and painted dragon eyes.
-In Design and Technology we will design and make Anglo-Saxons pouches using textiles and Viking houses using wood.
+We will be learning about Anglo-Saxon jobs, religion, and Gods as well as Viking raids, long boats, trading, and their home lives and beliefs, whilst also comparing Anglo Saxon and Viking Britain to Modern Britain.
+In art we will be using clay to create Anglo-Saxon pottery exploring shape and pattern.
+In Design and Technology we will design and make Viking shelters.

-Our first topic is ensuring pupils’ have a strong understanding of e-safety and then we will explore Scratch to support our topic work.
+We will explore Scratch to support our topic work creating some games.
 Some of our work will also be presented by using Microsoft Word, Publisher and PowerPoint.

-Madame Leydon will continue to teach French on a Wednesday and will be focusing on the alphabet, body parts and animals,
+Mrs Savage will teach French on a Wednesday and will be focusing on the alphabet, body parts and animals,

-In PHSE Mrs Martin will be exploring different types of relationships and methods to overcome barriers to learning.
-The areas studied in RE are the important life events in Judaism and the Christian belief of the Trinity.
+Later this term Miss Pickup will be teaching RE focusing on the important life events in Judaism and the Christian belief of the Trinity.